MErkinSag/MediaPlatform/README.md

 Upload parts are just for demonstration and do not upload the file content itself.
 They take the name of the file as the file name if none provided by the user.

---> The environment variable "FILL_DB" of backend_api service in docker-compose.yml file is for creating the tables and filling them with dummy data.
-Simply comment it out after running the application for the first time.

 Services include:

 - Backend API: The layer for managing database transactions.